Establishment of dairy factory in Ommen

 Ausnutria Hyproca introduces Neolac Organic

-Neolac organic is the first brand organic infant nutrition based on 100% Dutch milk, introduced to market by Ausnutria in 2015.
-In addition, Neolac infant formula is enriched with special nutrients such as GOS (prebiotic fibers) and DHA & AA.
+Neolac Organic is the first organic infant nutrition brand based on 100% Dutch organic milk, introduced to the market by Ausnutria Hyproca in 2015.
+In addition, Neolac Organic infant formula is enriched with special nutrients such as GOS (prebiotic fibers) and DHA & AA.

 The company in the Netherlands moves to a centralized headquarters

 The company in the Netherlands continues to grow.
 To strengthen the organization, Ausnutria Hyproca in 2016 decides to centralize its Dutch headquarters and to relocate from Almelo and Heerenveen to Zwolle.